RebelToolbox/RebelDocumentation/contributing/class_reference_writing_guidelines.rst

 below the list of methods, variables, and constants.
 You can find methods, member variables, constants, and signals in separate XML nodes.

-For each, you want to learn how they work in Godot's source code.
+For each, you want to learn how they work in Rebel Engine's source code.
 Then, fill their documentation by completing or improving the text in these tags:

 - `<brief_description>`